Trebor-Huang/vscode-forester/README.md

 ## Requirements

 You need `forester` installed, see [here](https://www.jonmsterling.com/jms-005P.xml) for the instructions.
 Configure the paths in the settings.
+Since this plugin is in early development, you will often need the `HEAD` commit of forester to be compatible.

 ## Extension Settings